lazyGamers/mvp-docs/kingdoms/towns.md

 #### Communal buildings
 Palace for king's actions, Court & prison for administering justice, walls for improved defense bonus, University for learning skills.

+# Analysis
+* mvp: no limit on towns, dinamic display of towns in province(!), town types
+* phase 1: limit on towns in province